ssvlabs/SIPs/sips/cluster_consensus.md

 	Messages []*PartialSignatureMessage
 }

-// PartialSignatureMessage is a msg for partial Beacon chain related signatures type PartialSignatureMessage struct {
+// PartialSignatureMessage is a msg for partial Beacon chain related signatures (like partial attestation, block, randao sigs) type PartialSignatureMessage struct {
-	PartialSignature Signature `ssz-size:"96"` // The Beacon chain partial Signature for a duty SigningRoot      [32]byte  `ssz-size:"32"` // the root signed in PartialSignature ValidatorIndex   types.ValidatorIndex
+	PartialSignature Signature `ssz-size:"96"` // The Beacon chain partial Signature for a duty SigningRoot      [32]byte  `ssz-size:"32"` // the root signed in PartialSignature Signer         OperatorID
+	ValidatorIndex phase0.ValidatorIndex	// addition
 }
 ```

 We must have the following flow:
-1. When you `calculateExpectedRootsAndDomain` (similar to `sync_committee_aggregator`).
+1. When you `calculateExpectedRootsAndBeaconObjects` (similar to `sync_committee_aggregator`).
 Use the `duty` objects to reconstruct the proper beacon data objects (i.e. `Attestation`).
 2. The above calculation can be used to create a mapping of `ValidatorIndex` to `root`
 3. When processing the messages find all the roots that have quorums for a certain validator, mark them, and sumbit corresponding beacon data to beacon chain.
 4. For the next message received attempt to complete quorum for other roots.